Technology and products

 - damage to the microcirculation in various organs

-As a result, the proportion of cardiovascular events, as well as all-cause mortality, increases with progression of calcifications.
+This dysfunctional cardiovascular system causes symptoms such as shortness of breath, reduced exercise capacity, fainting, heart rhythm disturbances and chest pain.
+Moreover, cardiovascular events and all-cause mortality increases with progression of calcifications.
 These effects are particularly marked in patients with chronic kidney disease or diabetes.

 In the kidneys, the build-up of calcium oxalate crystals damages the renal epithelium and excessive crystal growth can result in the formation of kidney stones.
 This can result in severe pain and/or loss of kidney function.